AlexanderBrockmann/SpringBoot-Keycloak/HowTo demo case.md

-##HowTo demo case
+##HowTo

-First of all i created a dummy app, using the [Spring Initializr](https://start.spring.io).
+First of all we created a dummy app, using the [Spring Initializr](https://start.spring.io).

 Generated a __Maven Project__ with __Java__ and Spring Boot __1.5.15__ .
 The important part was to add the __Keycloak__ dependencie.

 ---

 Since you already have the dummy app, we'll head straight to HowTo secure the dummy app with Keycloak.

+Disclaimer: The dummy app won't work in this state, since i already added some dependencies that require keycloak to work properly.

 First of all you have to go to the application.properties and add:
 ```java